chunkyen/rtmp-nginx-docker-lab/instructions/Lab01 Video Streaming using  RTMP with NGINX on Windows Server Container.md

 **2 Extract the labfiles**

-After cloning or downloading the repo, extract/copy lab01 folder to c:\
+After cloning or downloading the repo, extract/copy lab01 folder (found in the labfiles folder) to c:\

 The folder structure should look something like this